JupiterOne/graph-google-cloud/docs/jupiterone.md

 4. Optionally, enter a project ID to target for data ingestion.
 The default is the project ID specified in the service account key file.

-5. Select **Configure Organization Projects** if you want J1 to auto-configure sub-accounts in your organization.
-J1 applies the configuration to all other instances that do not have optional `j1-integration: SKIP` tag applied to the sub-account in your infrastructure-as-code.
+5. Select **Configure Organization Projects** if you want J1 to auto-configure all projects in your organization.
+J1 applies the configuration to all other projects that do not have optional `j1-integration: SKIP` tag applied to the project in your infrastructure-as-code.
 Do not use the optional project ID if you want to use this feature.

-6. Optionally, enter a numerical folder ID if you want to specify that J1 is to only ingest projects and subfolders in a specific folder.
+6. Optionally, enter a numerical folder ID if you want to specify that J1 is to only ingest projects in a specific folder and any of its subfolders.
 If you have enabled **Configure Organization Projects**, J1 only auto-configures projects in this specified folder.

 4. Click **Create** after you have provided all the configuration values.